EmilBisak/react_crud_app/README.md

 data is sent to the server to create a record, phone number sent in format 1234567890
 * date of birth (with calendar plugin)
-API for users manipulation you should use fake api that can be found on this url https://reqres.in/
+* API for users manipulation use fake api that can be found on this url https://reqres.in/